 Enterprise Funds - Sanitary Sewer System and Solid Waste are the two major Enterprise Funds.
 As the third and fourth largest funds, the funds are self-supporting because they generate enough revenue through service charges to cover their costs.
-The City increased rates for the Sanitary Sewer System and Solid Waste Funds by 3.4% effective July 1, 2012, which is based on the annual Consumer Price Index (CPI) for 2011.
+The City increased rates for the Sanitary Sewer System and Solid Waste Funds by 2.1% plus an additional 1% for Solid Waste effective July 1, 2013, which is based on the annual Consumer Price Index (CPI) for 2012.
 Management for these funds is making a concerted effort to control expenditures in order to maintain its rate structure.
-The Sanitary Sewer System, which totals \$14,692,245, represents a minor decrease over the FY 2012 amended Sanitary Sewer System revenue of \$14,859,046.
-The Solid Waste Fund totals \$9,400,148, an increase from the FY 2012 Amended Budget of \$9,201,257.
+The Sanitary Sewer System, which totals \$15,482,526, represents an increase over the FY 2013 amended Sanitary Sewer System revenue of \$14,692,245.
+The increase includes the establishment of the Storm Water Utility that will be paid for with reserves, for the first half of the fiscal year.
+However, the utility is expected to generate \$3,738,071 in revenues of which \$2,245,442 will be transferred to the General Fund to cover operations.
+The Solid Waste Fund totals \$9,556,746, an increase from the FY 2012 Amended Budget of \$9,400,150.

-Non-Major Enterprise Funds - These enterprise funds do not generate enough revenue to cover their operational costs; therefore, the General Fund subsidizes these funds.
-The Transit System, Civic Center, and Airport Fund are not self-supporting and received \$2,212,950 assistance from the total General Fund revenues.
-This is a decrease of \$170,035 over the FY 2012 allocation.
-These funds revenues only cover 59% of their cost of operation.
+Non-Major Enterprise Funds -These enterprise funds do not generate enough revenue to cover their operational costs; therefore, the General Fund subsidizes these funds.
+The Transit System, Civic Center, and Airport Fund are not self-supporting and received \$2,963,420 in assistance from the total General Fund revenues.
+This is an increase of \$810,551, over the FY 2013 allocation.
+The majority of the increase, \$500 thousand is for the Airport's FAA Tower.
+These funds revenues only support 56% of their cost of operation.

-The Adopted FY 2013 budget communicates the leadership and vision of our Mayor and Board of Commissioners.
+The Adopted FY 2014 budget communicates the leadership and vision of our Mayor and Board of Commissioners.
 I submit this balanced budget with great pride and with immense appreciation for everyone's efforts and contributions toward crafting it.
 We have defined our current opportunities and we anticipate meeting the future challenges in delivering the highest possible level of service to our citizens.